Viglino/jCSSRule/README.md

 # jQuery-stylesheet

- A simple jQuery plugin to manipulate CSS styleSheet.
+ A simple jQuery plugin to manipulate CSS style sheet and set dynamic rules.

 ## How it runs?